nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 1. Edits expenditure with specified fields
    * Example: `edit 1 t/e d/ChickenRice`
-   * The expenditure at index 1 will have its description edited
+   * The expenditure at index 1 will have its description edited <br>
-   * Expected: `Edited Entry: ChickenRice; Date: 21-10-2022; Amount: 4.20; Tag: Food`
+   Expected: `Edited Entry: ChickenRice; Date: 21-10-2022; Amount: 4.20; Tag: Food`
 1. Edits income with specified fields
    * Example: `edit 2 t/i a/150.00 da/22-10-2022`
-   * The income at index 2 will have its amount and date edited
+   * The income at index 2 will have its amount and date edited <br>
-   * Expected: `Edited Entry: CafeSalary; Date: 22-10-2022; Amount: 150.00; Tag: Salary`
+   Expected: `Edited Entry: CafeSalary; Date: 22-10-2022; Amount: 150.00; Tag: Salary`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 The default date is the current date on your computer!